Movanna/database_population/README.md

 ### 3. g) populate_publication_lecture.py
 This script adds lectures.
 It is similar to the others adding manuscripts, except that it also adds subtitles to the publications.

+## 4. Populate table publication_facsimile_collection
+Table publication_facsimile_collection holds info about the facsimile units, i.e. all the images that together make up the facsimile for a publication.
+It is connected to table publication through table publication_facsimile, which also determines the order in which the facsimiles will appear if there are two or more of them for a publication.

+### 4. a) populate_facsimile_collection.py
+This script creates the facsimile folder for each facsimile and fills it with the right images, which are renamed, resized and put into subdirectories, and populates tables publication_facsimile_collection and publication_facsimile.
+The facsimile folder is named after the db id.
+The script needs the csv:s which were originally created by the find_facsimiles-scripts and later enriched by the populate_publication-scripts.
+The csv:s contain info about publications and their facsimiles.

+## 5. Fix facsimiles afterwards
+This script is used for fixing flawed facsimile units that have already been created and added to the database and the file storage.
+Sometimes you find out afterwards that there are images missing, or that the images are in the wrong order.
+This script needs the id of the facsimile and the file paths to the correct images, in the right order, and will then create a new facsimile folder and fill it with the new images, which are renamed, resized and put into subdirectories as required.
+Then the old folder can be replaced.